3rd Louisiana Infantry Regiment

 The 3rd Louisiana Infantry Regiment was a unit of foot soldiers from Louisiana that fought in the Confederate States Army during the American Civil War.
 The regiment distinguished itself at Wilson's Creek in 1861.
 The 3rd Louisiana fought at Pea Ridge, First Corinth, Iuka, and Second Corinth in 1862.
 The unit defended Vicksburg in 1863 where it was captured.
 At Vicksburg, the unit's fortification was twice blown up by powerful land mines.
 The surviving soldiers were paroled and exchanged, after which they performed guard duty for the rest of the war.

 Formation

 On 11 May 1861, the 3rd Louisiana Infantry Regiment organized at Camp Walker in New Orleans with 1,037 soldiers.
-The unit's original field officers were Colonel Louis Hebert, Lieutenant Colonel Samuel M. Hyams, and Major William F. Tunnard.
+The unit's original field officers were Colonel Louis Hébert, Lieutenant Colonel Samuel M. Hyams, and Major William F. Tunnard.
 On 20 May, the regiment started to travel to Fort Smith, Arkansas.
 Captains, company nicknames, and parishes where the men were recruited are listed below.